apache/iceberg/site/docs/partitioning.md

 ### Problems with Hive partitioning

 Hive must be given partition values.
-In the logs example, it doesn't know the relationship bewteen `event_time` and `event_date`.
+In the logs example, it doesn't know the relationship between `event_time` and `event_date`.

 This leads to several problems: